dginhoux/ansible_role.docker_engine/README.md

 ## DESCRIPTION

-This ansible role install, configure and uninstall docker-engine<br />
+This ansible role install, configure and uninstall docker-engine.<br />
-It grab the binary from github repository.